RadekPudelko/particle.nvim/README.md

 and `arm-none-eabi-ld`.
 It doesn't matter which link you copy, as they all point to the same wrapper.
 This allows bear to intercept the compile commands and create the compile_commands.json files.

-Here's what my wrapper.d folder looks like for my bear install.
+Here's what my wrapper.d folder looks like for my bear install after I added the 4 links from above.

 ![Bear wrappers](/pictures/bear_wrappers.png)